AndriyIvanenko/goit-test-task/README.md

 ![user card](./assets/usercard.png)

+Every user card has an interactive featire when you hover the user avatar.
 Card styles can be easily changed by using a theme provider.

 The main component `UserList` accepts only one prop, which is an array of objects of the following format: